-The Network Menu allows you to check your current connectivity status and also, from here, you can instruct the DMR-PWT530EB as either a DLNA Client or Media Renderer.
-There’s also the new remote recording from phones, PCs and tablets function taken care of in here which we’ll look at later.
-It’s not possible to set up your network connection in this area, which is odd, that’s handled in the Setup Menus accessed by selecting Others from the Main Menu.
-We have to say the GUI of the Panasonic Menus can be a bit off-putting and feels a little outdated and we’d encourage them to look at some streamlining here.
-On the plus side, at least it’s possible to go direct to your recordings library from a single press on the remote control; that is, if you haven’t got a disc inserted when, instead, hitting the DIRECT NAVIGATOR button will start the disc playing.
-We’d have preferred to have both options available at all times, however.
+The Network Menu allows you to check your current connectivity status and also, from here, you can instruct the DMR-HWT230EB as either a DLNA Client or Media Renderer.
+There’s also the new remote recording from phones, PCs and tablets function taken care of in here but more on that later.
+It’s not possible to set up your network connection in this area, which is odd, that’s taken care of in the Setup Menus.
+We have to say the GUI of the Panasonic Menus can be a bit off-putting and feels a little outdated and we’d encourage them looking at some streamlining here.
+On the plus side, at least it’s possible to go direct to your recordings library from a single press on the remote control by hitting the DIRECT NAVIGATOR button.

+The Setup Menu has options for Tuning, HDD/USB, Picture, Sound, Display, Connection, Network and Others.
+We’re not going to bore you by listing every item, just try and guide through the most crucial.
 The Sound Menu is fairly sparse with options only for Dynamic Range Compression (leave off unless absolutely needed), Audio Delay and Downmix, with the latter offering options for either stereo or surround sound encoded.
-The Digital Audio Output Option provides a choice PCM Down Conversion where audio with a sampling frequency of 96 kHz is converted to 48 kHz, if you’re outputting to amplification that doesn’t support the higher frequency.
-There’s also the option to send Dolby Digital, Dolby Digital Plus and Dolby True HD as PCM or Bitstreamed and the same choices for DTS/DTS-HD and MPEG; plus you can send HE-AAC as either PCM or as a Dolby Digital Bitstream.
+The Digital Audio Output Option provides a choice PCM Down Conversion where audio with a sampling frequency of 96 kHz are converted to 48 kHz, if you’re outputting to amplification that doesn’t support the higher frequency.
+There’s also the option to send Dolby Digital and Dolby Digital Plus as PCM or Bitstreamed and the same choices for MPEG plus you can send HE-AAC as either PCM or as a Dolby Digital Bitstream.

 The critical picture affecting options aren’t found in Picture, nor Display, but in Connection which doesn’t seem right.
-From here we can set our TV aspect ratio - choose 16:9 full for pixel mapping of 1080 sources to your 1080p display.
-In the HDMI Connection sub-menu we choose our video output resolution – more on which later and determine whether to send 24p as 24p or not (an almost no brainer, if your TV supports it).
-There’s a Deep Colour setting too which choices of Off or Automatic, the safest bet is off.
-We can also determine whether, or not, to send audio through HDMI as well as the parameters for 7.1 audio reformatting that is probably best left to auto if you’re not running a 7.1 system.
+In here there's the 3D settings, allowing the choice of outputting as Full HD 3D or as Side-by-Side (SBS) as well as the ability to switch on or off the 3D Health Warning message being displayed when a 3D signal is detected.
+From here we can also set our TV aspect ratio - choose 16:9 full for pixel mapping of 1080 sources to your 1080p display.
+In the HDMI Connection sub-menu we choose our video output resolution and there’s a Deep Colour setting too with choices of Off or Automatic, the safest bet is off.
+We can also determine whether, or not, to send audio through HDMI as well activating Viera Link – Panasonic’s name for HDMI CEC.

 There’s also another set of selections only available through the Options button on the remote, including Super Resolution and Detail Clarity that are sharpening type processing and Chroma Process, which delivers chroma upsampling instead of letting the display handle it.
 By default the player is set to Advanced so it’s fortunate Panasonic’s video processing chips make a very good job of it.
 There are also an unnecessary set of Picture Mode options that’s best left at Normal to avoid excessive tampering with the video signal.

 There are a good number of applications, however, including the BBC iPlayer, Twitter and Facebook.
 In addition you get Netflix, YouTube, Acetrax, Dailymotion, Euronews, Picasa and new additions like the ShoutCast and Aupeo radio apps.
 As mentioned earlier, Netflix has even managed to negotiate themselves a dedicated button on the remote control.
 Another addition is the slimmed down VIERA Connect Market, where you can download additional apps and games, although there is no payment feature.
-As we’ve noted for a few devices, Netflix is putting more of a strain on the processing since the introduction of the Profiles feature and the PWT530 is feeling it but copes OK once loaded.
+Whilst the apps mostly worked very well, we did experience a few lock-ups from both Netflix and the DIGA ‘home page’ that we’ll be reporting back to Panasonic.

 The new DIGA Player app has now been released for both iOS and Android platforms which brings with it some nifty features.
 The billed highlights of the app are the ability to stream broadcasts and live programming to a phone or tablet as well as a ‘Remote Recording’ function, allowing to schedule events when out of the house – or even whilst you’re in, if you’re lazy.
 Whilst we found the remote record worked very well, taking mere seconds to create timers, we could not get the streaming to work on the Android version on a Nexus 7 running the latest version.
 The iOS version had no such issues, however, so we’re seeing the continuation of a theme from Panasonic, where Android based apps are less complete than the Apple counterparts, upon release.
 We’re sure they’ll get it fixed as they’ve done so with the equivalent VIERA TV apps but we’d like to see more care taken with Android, going forwards.